1. Why are games so blurry nowadays?

 A. What is Upscaling?

-Upscaling improves performance by rendering a game at a lower resolution and then using advanced algorithms to enhance the visual quality, making it appear closer to a higher resolution.
-This allows for better performance without sacrificing too much image quality.
-Some players dislike it because it can increase blurriness, especially during motion.
+Upscaling improves performance by rendering the game at a lower resolution and then using advanced algorithms to reconstruct the image at a higher resolution.
+This allows games to maintain performance while appearing closer to native resolution.
+However, some players feel that it adds blurriness, especially during motion-heavy scenes.

 B. Temporal Super-Resolution (TSR)

-Unreal Engine 5's default method for upscaling and anti-aliasing, TSR improves visual quality and performance by combining both.
-TSR receives ongoing optimization from Epic's team, but it does not generate frames.
-When TSR is enabled, the Anti-Aliasing option will be hidden by default.
+TSR is Unreal Engine 5's default method for upscaling and anti-aliasing, aiming to enhance both image quality and performance.
+While TSR can help improve sharpness, it does not generate additional frames.
+When TSR is enabled, the manual Anti-Aliasing option will be hidden by default.